bfops/playform/README.md

 ## Overview

-A voxel sandbox project in Rust, inspired in part by [Voxel Farm](http://procworld.blogspot.com/) and Minecraft.
+An interactive, modifiable voxel sandbox project in Rust, inspired in part by [Voxel Farm](http://procworld.blogspot.com/) and Minecraft.
 I try to keep a dev blog [here](http://playformdev.blogspot.com/).

 It's very much a WIP.
 Hopefully as the Rust ecosystem grows (and, in a perfect world, when Rust gets a story for linking with C++), the hackiest parts of Playform can be outsourced to other libraries (physics and graphics APIs, threading, networking).

-Some picture things:
+Some picture things (perpetually outdated):

 ![screenshot 5](/../screenshots/screenshots/screenshot5.png?raw=true)
 ![screenshot 1](/../screenshots/screenshots/screenshot1.png?raw=true)